 So what are some of the things to look for?
 Always check your moles to be sure they aren’t changing shape, size, or color.
 Other indicators to watch out for are bleeding, itching, and scaliness.
 Some spots may be hidden from plain sight, especially on the feet where we aren’t always looking.
 Always examine in between your toes, on your heels and ankles, and by the nail beds.
 These are places where cancerous moles can hide without being detected.
 As always, remember to wear sunscreen when going outside under the hot Texas sun–yes, even on your feet!
 Always avoid going to tanning salons.

 If you believe you may have found a spot on your skin that should be checked, do not hesitate for one more minute.
-Call Dr. Marco Vargas and Dr. Joyce Lee at Foot & Ankle Associates at 888-784-5335 to schedule an appointment at either our Houston or Sugar Land offices.
+Call Dr. Marco Vargas and Dr. Joyce Lee at Vargas Foot & Ankle Specialists at 888-784-5335 to schedule an appointment at either our Houston or Sugar Land offices.
 We are here to diagnose and treat all foot conditions.
 Let us help put you at ease!